What is 'RaptureTok'? This is why people are predicting the end of the world

-As if 2025 couldn't get more eventful, a prediction of a supposed Rapture happening on September 23 has gone viral - but where did this come from?
+As if 2025 couldn't get more eventful, a prediction of a supposed Rapture happening today (September 23) has gone viral - but where did this come from?

 Here's everything you need to know about 'RaptureTok':